victorcwai/SFS-Simple-File-System-/README.md

 # SFS-Simple-File-System-
 System Programming AS1 a simple file system in C with a simple shell

-###I don't have many time, so comments are rare in the code.
+###I don't have many time, so not many comments are in the code.

 ##Assumption/note:
 - 1 file at most has 2 direct data block and 1 indirect data block (size = 4096+4096+4096*4096/16 = 1056768)